 So when Jack insisted he really needed this ski trip, Phil and Fro Opee did what they thought any self respecting loving parent would do for their angel.
 They did everything in their power to bring him that joy.

 Bribe a doctor, falsify some documents, pay a healthy donation to the right charity.
-Before the holidays came, Jack was a certified diabetic with a fancy test kit, the extra lollies and soft drinks (for emergencies), the epidural pen, the works, all the correct medical instructions for the diabetic society nurse that would be accompanying them on the ski trip.
+Before the holidays came, Jack was a certified diabetic with a fancy test kit, the extra lollies and soft drinks (for emergencies), the insulin pen, the works, all the correct medical instructions for the diabetic society nurse that would be accompanying them on the ski trip.

 Jack had a wonderful time in the lead up to the camp.
 He revelled in the expectation.
 He even enjoyed most of the camp.
 But about half way through the camp he started to experience a strange sensation that would become habitual for him to suppress, deny, cover up, ignore, and move on.
 In fact it became his life’s pattern.
 Jack was unable, or more likely unwilling to acknowledge this feeling, but most other people would call it compassion, or empathy.
 It certainly wasn’t pity.
 It might have also been a little bit of guilt too.